Smallest studio apartment in New York for $1,275 a month is only 100 square feet! Clean up must be a breeze.

 A reporter lies down to get a human space scale ratio reading.
 This is basically the whole place plus a bathroom…somewhere.
 This smallest studio apartment or flat or unit is at 14 Convent Ave.

 It brings new meaning to small space living or tiny house living.
 I did NOT think that was possible, but I was not thinking small enough about shelters.
 It’s basically a galley kitchen and bathroom.
 I am not sure it is possible but, add an extra small pullout sofa or teensy-sized twin bed and lamp and you’re set to go at $1,275-Ouch!

 In the early 90s, my brother transferred to New York City to work for Sony Music company.
 Here’s an excerpt he wrote after his arrival:

-“Well I am finally settled in here in New York.
+“Well, I am finally settled in here in New York.
 I have a small, very small studio on West 63rd Street in Manhattan.
-My apartment is clean, safe and located near the Subway, which are all pluses.
+My apartment is clean, safe and located near the Subway, which is all pluses.
 It is expensive though, I pay $825 a month, down from $925 which they were offering, and that is considered a bargain.